 Young Symphonic Ensemble (YSE)

 Formed in 1990 by Music Director Michael Dadap, the Young Symphonic Ensemble consists of over 80 talented young musicians aged 12 to 18, selected by rigorous audition.
 The size and diversity of the ensemble enable the YSE to discover a vast range of repertoire, from baroque to contemporary, short overtures to full-scale symphonies.
 Members are expected to learn numerous works during the course of the year, presenting them in concerts at least four times every season.
 One of these concerts is the annual Discovery Gala, in which the YSE performs with distinguished guest soloists, the year's Discovery Competition winner, and by itself in an exciting symphonic finale.
-The 2011 Gala will be held on May 26 at Alice Tully Hall.

 Since its first concert in 1991 at the 92nd Street Y with pianists Jeffrey Biegel and Rowena Arrieta, the YSE has performed in many of New York's major concert halls including Carnegie Hall, Lincoln Center's Alice Tully Hall, Town Hall, Tilles Center, LeFrak Hall and Colden Center at Queens College, and the Metropolitan Museum of Art.
 The ensemble has also toured to major U.S. cities such as Boston, Denver, St. Louis, Washington D.C., and Hartford, as well as abroad to the Far East, Canada, and the U.K. with performances in London and Edinburgh, Scotland.